 In July 2020, our sponsor purchased 5,750,000 founder shares (up to an aggregate of 750,000 shares of which were subject to surrender for no consideration depending on the extent to which the underwriters exercise their over-allotment option in full) in exchange for a capital contribution of \$25,000, or approximately \$0.004 per share.
 On November 16, 2020, our sponsor effected a surrender of 1,437,500 founder shares to the Company, resulting in a decrease in the total number of Class B ordinary shares outstanding from 5,750,000 to 4,312,500 (of which 562,500 are subject to surrender for no consideration depending on the extent to which the underwriters exercise their overallotment option).
-The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares upon completion of this offering.
+The number of founder shares will represent 20% of the outstanding shares upon completion of this offering.
 The following table presents the number of shares and percentage of our ordinary shares owned by our initial shareholders before and after this offering.
-The post-offering numbers and percentages presented assume that the underwriters do not exercise their over-allotment option, that our sponsor surrenders an aggregate 562,500 founder shares on a pro rata basis, that our sponsor does not purchase any units in this offering and that there are 18,750,000 ordinary shares, consisting of (i) 15,000,000 Class A ordinary shares and (ii) 3,750,000 Class B ordinary shares, issued and outstanding after this offering.
+The post-offering numbers and percentages presented assume that the underwriters do not exercise their over-allotment option, that our sponsor surrenders an aggregate 562,500 founder shares on a pro rata basis and that our sponsor does not purchase any units in this offering.
+Upon the closing, there will be 18,750,000 ordinary shares, consisting of (i) 15,000,000 Class A ordinary shares and (ii) 3,750,000 Class B ordinary shares, issued and outstanding.

-BEFORE OFFERING AFTER OFFERING
+BEFOR E OFFERING AFTER OFFERING

 NAME AND ADDRESS OF BENEFICIAL OWNER(1) NUMBER OF SHARES BENEFICIALLY OWNED(2) APPROXIMATE PERCENTAGE OF OUTSTANDING ORDINARY SHARES NUMBER OF SHARES BENEFICIALLY OWNED(2) APPROXIMATE PERCENTAGE OF OUTSTANDING ORDINARY SHARES

 Genesis Park Holdings (3) 4,312,500 100.0% 3,750,000 20.0%

 Jonathan E. Baliff

 David Bilger

 Thomas Dan Friedkin

 Paul W. Hobby

 Andrea Fischer Newman

 David N. Siegel

 Wayne Gilbert West

 Richard H. Anderson

-All executive officers and directors as a group (eight

-individuals) 4,312,500 100.0% 3,750,000 20.0%
+All executive officers and directors as a group (eight individuals) 4,312,500 100.0% 3,750,000 20.0%